Exercise 05 - Size optimization of trusses¶

 If we pass the displacements to the Truss.plot()

 , the visualization shows the deformed configuration.
-If we pass stresses via Truss.plot(sigma=sigma)
+If we pass stresses via Truss.plot(element_property=sigma)

 , the visualization shows color-coded stress in each bar.